Understanding and Improving Communication Performance in Multi-node LLM Inference: Results and Discussion

-Figure~\ref{fig:scaling_nccl_nvrar_pm} shows all-reduce microbenchmark performance on Perlmutter and Vista.
-On Perlmutter (left), NVRAR (orange) scales linearly with GPU count on a logarithmic X-axis, consistent with our theoretical model (Eq.~\ref{eq:nvrar_time}), for both 256 KB and 1024 KB messages.
-NCCL (blue) exhibits similar scaling for 1024 KB messages, as it consistently uses the Tree algorithm (LL protocol) across all node counts.
-This provides a good point of comparison where both algorithms scale logarithmically.
-NVRAR achieves better performance due to its lower latency coefficients, consistent with our model.
-For 256 KB messages, however, NCCL switches from the Ring to the Tree algorithm beyond 16 GPUs, complicating the analysis.
-Nevertheless, with respect to empirical performance, NVRAR outperforms NCCL at most node counts for both message sizes.
-On Vista (right), similar trends are observed.
+Figure~\ref{fig:scaling_nccl_nvrar_pm} (left) reports the all-reduce microbenchmark performance for 256\,KB and 1024\,KB messages on Perlmutter.
+NVRAR (orange line) scales linearly with GPU count on a logarithmic X-axis, consistent with our theoretical model~\eqref{eq:nvrar_time}.
+For 1024\,KB messages on Perlmutter, NCCL (blue line) selects the Tree algorithm (LL protocol) at all GPU counts and scales logarithmically as well.
+This setting allows us to directly compare the two algorithms and attribute NVRAR's better performance to its lower latency coefficients, consistent with our model.
+For 256\,KB messages, however, NCCL switches from the Ring to the Tree algorithm beyond 16 GPUs, which complicates a direct theoretical comparison.
+Empirically, NVRAR outperforms NCCL at most GPU counts for both message sizes.
+We observe similar trends on Vista (Appendix~\ref{sec:appendix_scaling}).

-Figure~\ref{fig:heatmap_nccl_nvrar_pm} shows the relative speedup of NVRAR over NCCL all-reduce for a range of message sizes and node counts.
-On Perlmutter (left), NVRAR is $\sim$0.7-0.8x as fast as NCCL for 64 KB and 128 KB messages, which we attribute partly to kernel launch overheads introduced by its three-phase design.
-Profiling also revealed that the intra-node all-gather phase takes an unexpectedly long time in the microbenchmark setup, but not in real end-to-end workloads (discussed in the next section).
-For 256 KB messages, we observe modest speedups of 1.06-1.44x with NVRAR.
-Beyond 256 KB, NVRAR outperforms NCCL by 1.13-1.92x.
-On Vista (right), the speedups are considerably higher.
-For GPU counts greater than 4, NVRAR outperforms NCCL by 1.08-1.70x for 64 KB and 128 KB messages.
-Between 256 KB and 1 MB, NVRAR can achieve up to 3.5x speedups over NCCL.
-We attribute these higher speedups to the underlying architecture of Vista, where each node has a single GPU.
-As a result, NVRAR only executes the inter-node recursive-doubling phase, reducing kernel launch overheads and avoiding previously mentioned all-gather issues.
+Figure~\ref{fig:scaling_nccl_nvrar_pm} (middle and right) also presents the relative speedup of NVRAR over NCCL all-reduce for a range of message sizes and GPU counts.
+On Perlmutter (middle), NVRAR is slower than NCCL for 64\,KB and 128\,KB messages, partly due to kernel launch overheads from its three-phase design.
+We also find that the microbenchmark can slightly underestimate speedup compared to real-world workloads with interleaved communication and computation (Appendix~\ref{sec:appendix_microbenchmark_endtoend}).
+Between 256\,KB and 1\,MB, NVRAR achieves significant speedups over NCCL (1.06$\times$--1.92$\times$).
+On Vista (right), we observe even higher speedups.
+Beyond four GPUs, for 64\,KB and 128\,KB messages, NVRAR outperforms NCCL by 1.08$\times$--1.70$\times$.
+Between 256\,KB and 1\,MB, NVRAR can achieve up to 3.5$\times$ lower latency than NCCL.
+We attribute these higher speedups to the architecture of Vista, where each node has one GPU.
+As a result, NVRAR only executes the inter-node recursive-doubling phase and has lower kernel launch overheads.

+To ensure that the reported speedups are not an artifact of suboptimal algorithm selection in NCCL, we fix the all-reduce algorithm to Tree and Ring individually and confirm that NVRAR's gains persist (Appendix~\ref{sec:appendix_scaling}).
+We further verify that results hold across NCCL versions by comparing NCCL 2.27.3 (used in our evaluation) against NCCL 2.28.9 (shipped with the latest PyTorch 2.11).
+Both versions perform similarly, and NVRAR's speedups hold against both (Appendix~\ref{sec:appendix_new_v_old_nccl}).